Left anterior descending artery: Widow maker

 Widow maker is an alternative name for the anterior interventricular branch of the left coronary artery.
 The name widow maker may also apply to the left coronary artery or severe occlusions to that artery.

 This term is used because the left main coronary and/or the left anterior descending supply blood to large areas of the heart.
 This means that if these arteries are abruptly and completely occluded it will cause a massive heart attack that will likely lead to sudden death.
 The blockage that kills is made up of platelets streaming to the site of a ruptured cholesterol plaque.
 Even a small amount of plaque in this area can (for a variety of poorly understood reasons) rupture and cause death; bypassing chronic blockages or trying to open them up with angioplasty does not prevent heart attack but it can restore blood flow in case of a sudden blockage or heart attack and if performed within a rapid time period can minimize the damage done.
-An example of the devastating results of a complete occlusion of the LAD artery was the sudden death of former NBC News Washington Bureau Chief Tim Russert, as well as the near-death of film director Kevin Smith.
+An example of the devastating results of a complete occlusion of the LAD artery is the sudden death of former NBC News Washington Bureau Chief Tim Russert, as well as the near-death of film director Kevin Smith.

 From the minute a widow maker heart attack hits, survival time ranges from minutes to several hours.
 Rapidly progressing symptoms should signal the need for immediate attention.
 Symptoms of initial onset may include nausea, shortness of breath, pain in the head, jaw, arms or chest, numbness in fingers, often of a novel but imprecise sensation which builds with irregular heart beat.
 Early symptoms may be mistaken for food poisoning, flu or general malaise until they intensify.
 A widow maker cannot kill instantly but induces cardiac arrest which may do so within 10 to 20 minutes of no circulation.
 A victim with no pulse or breath is still alive, living off oxygen stored in the blood and may be able to be rescued if treatment is begun promptly within this window.